Review: Seven deep and more in the pipeline

 Total Score: (45/50)

-There you go folks, the highest score I’ve ever awarded a VF-1 toy (the VF-31 toys have the highest scores ever) so if you’re a fan of the VF-1 you should get one (though you may want to wait for a reissue or a different variant as they will likely come).
+There you go folks, the highest score I’ve ever awarded a VF-1 toy (the VF-31 toys have the highest scores ever) so if you’re a fan of the VF-1 you should get one.
 That said, if you’ve invested heavily in 1/60 scale, then this toy is going to be awkwardly large.
 The Yamato 1/60 V2 is still a fantastic toy and it fits within the larger Macross universe of toys that both Yamato and Bandai (and even Evolution Toy) fostered to this point.
 So, in a vacuum this toy is amazing, but within the larger context of toy collecting, the strategy is perplexing.
-I would have thought Bandai would have been better off going even larger, like 1/35 scale, and shooting for the perfect toy.
+Bandai should have gone larger, like 1/35 scale, and shot for the perfect toy.
 They could have given us a heat shield we could close during fighter mode (hey, it happens once in the anime!), ports in the arms and plug-in parts for simulated manipulators (it happens in the anime at least once!), a pelvic thrust joint (happens all the time in the anime!), integrated side cavity fillers, and double jointed knees that could go a full 180degrees.
 At that scale, there could have even been some pop off parts to expose mechanical detail.
 Then, as Yamato 1/60 V2 toys became harder and harder to come by, they could have launched a 1/60 DX toy to conquer the mid-range.
-Instead, they’ve hit us with a “better than what you have” 1/48 toy, that is truly great, but doesn’t quite hit that holy grail status.
+Instead, they’ve hit us with a “better than what you have” 1/48 toy, that is great, but doesn’t quite hit that holy grail status.
 Many 1/60 scale toy owners will likely see this toy and say “Yeah, it’s really good, but it’s not so incredibly better than the toys I already have that fit in with the rest of my collection, so I’ll pass.”
 That said, it’s hard to imagine anyone holding on to Yamato 1/48 toys much longer unless they’re real completists… this toy is materially better, priced similarly, and easier to store (comes in a smaller box).